derMacon/NumConverter/README.md

 where
-  fb - first base (base of the given input number) sb - second base (base of the numerical system from the target) b  - blocksize (minimum count of bits to display number) e.g. decimal to binary with blocksize 8 -> 10 2 8:
+  fb - first base (base of the given input number) sb - second base (base of the numerical system from the target) b  - blocksize (minimum count of digits to display number) e.g. decimal to binary with blocksize 8 -> 10 2 8:
 ```